Overview

 Conservation in Ecuador & Galápagos

-Ecuador Conservation Challenges and Combattive Efforts
+Ecuador Conservation Challenges and Combative Efforts

-Galápagos Conservation Challenges and Combattive Efforts
+Galápagos Conservation Challenges and Combative Efforts

 97% of the Galápagos' landmass is a protected national park.
-In 2016 Ecuador announced the creation of a marine sanctuary of 15,000 square miles, meaning that one third of the Galápagos waters are protected.
+In 2016, Ecuador announced the creation of a marine sanctuary of 15,000 square miles, meaning that one-third of the Galápagos waters are protected.

 Flora of Ecuador